3q5i/artix-install/README.md

 curl -sL https://raw.githubusercontent.com/feribsd/artix-install/main/artix-install.sh | bash
 ```

-### or if you want the testing one run this command instead(note that it can just break)
+### or if you want the testing one run this command instead(note that since its not tested all that well it can break )

 ```
 curl -sL https://raw.githubusercontent.com/feribsd/artix-install/main/artix-install-testing.sh | bash